- What are cross-border payments?

 - Improving supplier relationships

-Cross-border payments are essential to operating in a global economy, but managing speed, cost, and compliance across multiple countries can quickly become complex.
-Finance teams need visibility into fees, control over currency options, and reliable settlement timelines to protect margins and maintain strong vendor relationships.
+Cross-border payments are essential to operating in a global economy, but managing speed, cost, and compliance across multiple countries adds complexity fast.
+You need visibility into fees, control over currency options, and reliable settlement timelines to protect margins and maintain strong vendor relationships.

-Ramp Bill Pay enables finance teams to send international transfers to vendors in more than 185 countries, with the option to pay in USD or selected local currencies.
-Built-in workflows and integrations with NetSuite, QuickBooks, Xero, and Sage Intacct help streamline approvals, automate reconciliation, and maintain consistent controls across domestic and international payments.
+Ramp Bill Pay lets your finance team send international transfers to vendors in more than 185 countries, with the option to pay in USD or selected local currencies.
+Built-in approval workflows and integrations with NetSuite, QuickBooks, Xero, and Sage Intacct help you automate reconciliation and maintain consistent controls across domestic and international payments.
+With 2.4x faster invoice processing than legacy software and 86% fewer clicks to process bills, your AP team spends less time on manual work and more time on decisions that matter.

 FAQs